 Our aim is to nurture the enquiring mind and extend children’s knowledge and understanding of the world around them.

 Religious Education plays an important part within the broad and balanced curriculum offered at Churchill CE VC Primary School.
 Children attend the daily assembly, which is mainly Christian in character, but may also draw on stories from other faiths or focus on moral issues.
-R.E is taught in line with the Bath & Wells Diocesan Syllabus.
 Pupils are welcomed from any religious faith or none, and will find their opinions respected.

 Parents do, however, have the right to with draw their child from the whole or part of the R.E. curriculum.
 Any parent requiring further information or wishing to withdraw their child should contact the headteacher.